FatimaJHussain/MechaCar_Statistical_Analysis/README.md

 By analizing the linera regression results in the Figure 1, following questions are answered:

 * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

 Since p value is very low(less than 0.05), so we can reject all the NULL hypothesis for all of the variables .
 This implies that none of the variables are random.

 * Is the slope of the linear model considered to be zero?
 Why or why not?

+By inspecting intercepts, we can see that slopes are not zero.
+This is because, we have already rejected the NULL hypothesis, therefore it cannot be zero.

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+This model predicts mpg of MechaCar prototypes effectively as Multiple R-squared value is above 71 %
 # Deliverable 2: Summary Statistics on Suspension Coils

 ## The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?